 Sustainable tourism is the way of future travel.
 In order to remain a country rich in history, culture and gorgeous destinations, certain actions must be taken in order to keep Croatia a prosperous and beautiful country.

-Croatia lies on the shores of the Adriatic Sea, just opposite Italy and close to Greece, but you might not have heard all that much about it in the past.
-Recent years have seen Croatia’s popularity skyrocket thanks to social media, increased connectivity within Europe, and not to mention the hugely popular Game of Thrones TV series which is filmed in various locations around this versatile country.
+Croatia lies on the shore of the Adriatic Sea, just opposite Italy and makes up part of the Meditteranean with Greece close by.
+Throughout the years, Croatia’s popularity has skyrocketed thanks to social media and, none other than, the hugely popular Game of Thrones TV series which was filmed in various locations around this versatile country.

 It is quite common for people to assume that the term ‘sustainable’ is a reference to eco-friendliness.
 Going green is a big part of sustainable tourism but it’s not the only element of sustainable tourism.
 Actually, sustainable tourism rests on three pillars:

 Sustainability is integral to everything Sail Croatia does, which is why we’ve funded and founded non-profit organisation, Green Sail, dedicated to raising awareness on the practices and responsibilities that will help maintain Croatia as a sustainable tourism destination for future generations.